Biobix/maelstRom/README.md

 maelstRom has an associated paper pending publication.
 Coming soon…

+## License

+This repo's main license, AGPL-3.0, applies to the entire repo, except for subfolders that have their own license file.
+In such cases, the license file in the subfolder takes precedence.

 ## Contact

 For theoretical/technical questions or issues while using the maelstRom